cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Median_Off-Target_Human_Insert_Size_Distribution/README.md

 **(B)** Scatterplot of the percentage of human reads plotted against median insert sizeFrozen samples have off-target reads with a slightly larger insert size compared to those in archived DNA and frozen tissue samples.

 **(C)** Scatterplot of the percentage of HPV58 reads plotted against median insert size.

+**NOTE:** Samples are sequencing following gel extraction for an amplicon of the expected size.
+So, this having reads similar to the expected size is not surprising (even if the distribution of reads would have been different if gel extraction had not been performed).